Rotating Exhibits at CWS

 In celebration of the upcoming holiday, CWS intern Rebecca Sunde has created an exhibit of impressive die-cut, embossed, and 3-dimensional valentines.
 The cards date from the 1920s and are part of the Pearl (Lewison) and Edwin Hesby Collection donated by Kay Hesby.
 Stop in soon; this exhibit will come down at the end of February.

 Stephen R. and Annie B. (Ackley) Riggs

 Stephen R. Riggs was an early Congregational missionary to the Sioux in Minnesota and Dakota Territory.
 His life has been studied at length, but little has been known about his second marriage to Annie B. Ackley, a teacher who had previously worked at one of Riggs' missions and even taught his children.
 The Center recently received a new collection of Riggs family papers that includes correspondence from Stephen to Annie.
 Several of these enlightening letters are now on display.

 Native American Quillwork

 This display in the Elmen Gallery discusses the extent and process of Native American quillwork.
 The porcupine quill has been used as a decorative element by many Native American tribes.
 Individual quills are transformed by a process that includes soaking and dying, preparing them to be sewn to the desired object.
 Quillwork became less prevalent after the introduction of the glass bead by the Europeans, but it still remained as a decorative art.
-Examples in the exhibit are from the Blue Cloud Abbey-American Indian Culture Research Center Collection at CWS; additional examples can be found in the Froiland Plains Indian Room.
+Examples in the exhibit are from the Blue Cloud Abbey-American Indian Culture Research Center Collection at CWS; additional examples can be found in the Froiland Plains Indian Gallery.

 There are exhibits on permanent themes in addition to those listed above.